How Tiimo app supports Marc, diagnosed with autism, throughout his day.

 Ria: I got to know Tiimo through a public health center in Denmark that supports communication while I was in search of alternative solutions to pictograms, which Marc had difficulties using.
 We were very lucky to try out the app during its development.
 After only one week of use it became so clear that Tiimo had everything that we were looking for.

 We use different support tools at home to help Marc overcome sensory overload.
 Noise-cancelling headphones have been really helpful, as has playing with an iPad when Marc needs to focus in on something if the surrounding environment gets too stressful.
 We’ve found Tiimo to be an amazing complement to the tools we’re already using.
 Within only one week of using the app, Marc became way more independent when going through his daily routine.
 For the first time, Marc was brushing his teeth and putting on his clothes independently in the mornings.
-That first week I actually couldn’t stop jumping for joy!

 We use Tiimo to give Marc a sense of peace, stability, and security, which basically means he has more energy at the end of the day.
 The app provides him with an overview of his daily schedule, reducing anxiety about unknown factors and giving him a sense of what’s to come via small vibrations in a smartwatch he wears.

 Tiimo also supports him in getting through those tasks that aren’t his favorites by letting him know when the activity starts, when he’s halfway through, and celebrating with him when it’s done.
 He can always look down to his watch or iPad and see how much time is left of any given activity via a visual time bar and countdown to the next activity.